 My preference with no medical exam life insurance companies:

 I suggest my clients take a physical to qualify for life insurance more than not, but there are cases where no medical exam life insurance fits best.
-I prefer National Life Groups 1click for no medical exam life insurance.
-They offer term for 10-30yr terms from $25k-350k of coverage.
-I also like Assurity Life and Americo they offer term and whole life rates that are competitive plus they are A rated by AM Best.
-I also like to stay away from companies like, Fidelity Life Insurance, Globe Life Insurance, Prime America, NYLAARP, Foresters Life Insurance, Colonial Penn, Bankers Life, and Monumental Life Insurance.
+I represent a lot of companies and a few I like for no exam are Sagicor, Assurity Life, Transamerica, Fidelity Life, and Americo as they offer term and whole life rates that are competitive plus they are A rated by AM Best.
+I also like to stay away from companies like, Globe Life Insurance, Prime America, NYLAARP, Foresters Life Insurance, Colonial Penn, Bankers Life, and Monumental Life Insurance.
 At some point in the past there has been a client who struggled with the wrong coverage from one of these carriers.
 Its important to do your research and find a company that can help you accomplish your goals and protect your loved ones or business needs.

 Life Insurance no medical exam has its place in the market.
 There are plenty of reasons to purchase coverage this way, although every consumer’s needs and health are different and it’s important when shopping for life insurance to compare companies and products to make sure you are taking care of your short and long term goals.